charlielobster/CFD_MD_AI_Project_2025/milestones/FirstWalkthrough.md

 It is based on this <a href=../papers/2010.08895v3.pdf>paper</a> about Fourier Neural Operators (FNO)s.

 This paper deserves a drill-down!
-In addition to Darcy 2D, the paper also benchmarks against Burger and Navier-Stokes.
+In addition to Darcy 2D, the paper also benchmarks against Burgers and Navier-Stokes Equations.